rwbutler/Hyperconnectivity/README.md

 brew install carthage
 ```

-In order to integrate Connectivity into your project via Carthage, add the following line to your project's Cartfile:
+In order to integrate Hyperconnectivity into your project via Carthage, add the following line to your project's Cartfile:

 ```ogdl
 github "rwbutler/Hyperconnectivity"